-Rising 3Ls, preferably with prior externship or internship experience or significant work experience.
+Rising 3Ls (including AJDs entering second year), preferably with prior externship or internship experience or significant work experience.
 The placement must be one which is not available to the student during the school year and can be anywhere you choose.
-Tuition is paid at the prorated per-credit rate; financial aid is available for 5-6 credit hours
+Tuition is paid at the prorated per-credit rate: financial aid is available for 5-6 credit hours